ipfs-cluster/ipfs-cluster-website/README.md

 > Official website for ipfs-cluster http://cluster.ipfs.io

-This repository contains the source code for the ipfs-cluster website available at http://cluster.ipfs.io
+This repository contains the source code for the ipfs-cluster website available at http://cluster.ipfs.io.
+If you're looking for the open-source IPFS Cluster project itself, head to https://github.com/ipfs/ipfs-cluster.

 This project builds out a static site to explain ipfs-cluster, ready for deployment on ipfs.
 It uses `hugo` to glue the html together.
 It provides an informative, public-facing website.
 The most important things are the words, concepts and links it presents.